Currently I am working on a new collection for dear dawcy , my own creations.

 Recently on the blog you will see I travelled Europe for two months with my mother and my 28 year old brother Douglas who has advanced Duchenne Muscular Dystrophy and is in a power wheelchair.
 We have more adventures planned.

-And I am recording an album too with the Damned Lovely…
+And My album Ruiner is out now on Spotify with the Damned Lovely…

 Life is in transition as is the blog so content on my blog will reflect this.
 If you like musings on maintaining a creative business while actively healing and growing and trying to manage self love and care, and discovering and celebrating other local businesses and artists, you will like this blog.